ROCm/hipCollections/README.md

 To get started, please have a look at the build script we use for CI at `ci/gpu/build_hip.sh`.
 As hipCo is a header-only library, you will usually configure your build system to include the hipCo headers.
-In order to build some standalone tests, please run the following from the root directory (to build for MI100 + MI200):
+In order to build some standalone tests, please run the following from the root directory (to build for AMD GPUs):

 `mkdir build && cd build && cmake .. `